eBayClassifiedsGroup/graphite-news/README.md

   * rp="graphite-news.metrics": Prepend all metric names with this string
   * s="http://localhost:8080": URL of the Graphite render API, no trailing slash.
 Apple rendezvous domains do not work (like http://machine.local, use IPs in that case)

-The two important ones are the input (`-l` should point to the carbon logfile, or whatever is storing the standard output of the carbon deamon) and the output (`-s` the URL of the Graphite render API).
-Example:
+The most important ones are `-l`, through which you can tell graphite-news where carbon is storing it's logfile (or files -- it'll happily monitor multiple graphite instances).
+Depending on command line globbing, prefer to list `-l` last.
+The second setting is `-s` which should point to the Graphite Render API, so that we can show the metrics right in the graphite-news UI.
+For
+example:

     $ ~/graphite-news -s http://192.168.1.66:8080 -l /opt/graphite/log/launchctl-carbon*.stdout

-The flag `-d` will enable a delete button in the UI.
-Once clicked, the go-server will attempt to remove the data source from disk.
-This can come in handy to keep your list of metrics clean if for some reason data sources were created by accident or temporarily.
-I find this personally very handy (e.g. you could now remove that `local.random.diceroll`), but the security risk is entirely yours.
-Any web client never communicates the actual file name to remove though which should limit the damage that can be done.
-(Clients order the server to remove the file associated with data source name so only those can be removed, and even then only the ones Graphite News knows about (by default limited to the last 100 created)).
+Other settings include `-d` which will expose a Delete button in the UI.
+This can be handy if you notice unwanted data sources in your news.
+This only works if graphite-news is running on the same server as your Carbons and with similar permissions.
+For example, you can now remove that `local.random.diceroll` you created for experimentation.
+Please understand that the security risk of enabling this is entirely yours.

+Enabling `-r`, possibly with `-rh` and `-rp` allow you to export usage statistics of graphite-news (how many data sources are added, how many users are looking at the UI, etc) to be reported to Graphite.
+(See also further down.)

 Usage of Webinterface
 ---------------------